drdoctr/doctr/README.rst

 build in your build matrix as your docs build, as it reuses that.

 **Doctr does not require Sphinx.** It will work with deploying anything to GitHub pages.
-However, if you do use Sphinx, doctr will find your Sphinx docs automatically (otherwise use ``doctr deploy . --built-docs <DOCS PATH>``).
+However, if you do use Sphinx, Doctr will find your Sphinx docs automatically (otherwise use ``doctr deploy . --built-docs <DOCS PATH>``).

 FAQ